justnclrk/MCURanker/README.md

-# MCURanker
+# mcurank
- A ranking application for the mcuranker Cinematic Universe
+ A ranking application for the mcurank Cinematic Universe